 Golf is a healthy, therapeutic physical activity that can be extremely beneficial during the highly stressful period of COVID-19 induced restrictions.
 However, it is incumbent on everyone who chooses to play golf during this time to abide by social distancing guidelines and take responsibility for their own conduct and safety.
-Here are five tips to help you stay safe while playing golf:
+Here are five tips (things are getting better – these are not the original five!) to help you stay safe while playing golf during Phase II restrictions:

 Five Tips for Staying Safe While Playing Golf!

 You can get a great start to being safe by booking your tee time online and prepaying at the time of booking.
 This does a number of things; first, it keeps you from having to pay on arrival, and speeds up the check-in process.
 You can use our handy Kiosk check-in stations, and minimize any contact with another person, keeping both you and our staff safe.
 Secondly, you can get a discounted rate if you pay online using our Hot Deals!
 By the way… if you want to WALK or PLAY BY YOURSELF, you will have to call the pro shop directly in order to see our availability.
 For the duration of the COVID-19 restrictions, our online booking service can’t handle the issues with managing players and allowing us to keep groups that may not want to play with each other separated.